Susquehanna River Rail Bridge Project

 Fully funded by FRA Federal-State Partnership – NEC Grant Program (Awarded November 2023), State of Maryland, Amtrak

-The Susquehanna River Rail Bridge is a two-track bridge located in the City of Havre de Grace in Harford County, MD, and the Town of Perryville in Cecil County, MD.
+Amtrak’s Susquehanna River Bridge is a two-track, swing-span rail bridge that was built in 1906 and is located in the City of Havre de Grace in Harford County, MD, and the Town of Perryville in Cecil County, MD.

 For project updates sign up for our newsletter